pwyf/data-quality-tester/README.md

 ## License: AGPL v3

-Copyright (C) 2014, Mark Brough, Publish What You Fund.
+Copyright © 2016, Publish What You Fund.
 AGPL v3.0 licensed.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as